Nattfödd

 Nattfödd (Nightborn) is the third studio album by the Finnish folk metal band Finntroll.
-It was released on April 19, 2004 by Spinefarm Records in Finland and by Century Media outside.
+It was released on 19 April 2004 by Spinefarm Records in Finland and by Century Media outside.

 Nattfödd marks a change in the musical direction of Finntroll, as they drift into a slightly slower, less frenzied sound that is reminiscent of some songs from their first album, Midnattens widunder.
-It also incorporates some of the acoustic and ambient elements from their previous album, Visor om slutet, though is largely a return to the band's black and folk metal roots.
+It also incorporates some of the acoustic and ambient elements from their previous album, Visor om slutet, though is largely a return to the band's folk and black metal roots.

 A special edition of the album includes the EP Trollhammaren as a bonus disc.